 Prominence of cortical signs such as mental status changes and seizures

 ADEM is more common in the winter months, with most cases occurring between October and March.
-Typical cases of ADEM arise 1-2 days to several weeks after a childhood infectious illness.
+Typical cases of ADEM arise days to weeks after a childhood infectious illness.

 There is usually a clearly defined phase of afebrile improvement lasting 2–21 days or more before onset of neurologic findings.

-Generally, patients have shown partial or complete recovery from the prodromal illness at the time of onset of ADEM.
+Generally, patients have shown partial or complete recovery from the prodromal illness at the time of ADEM onset.

 Whether latencies of longer than 21 days implicate a particular febrile illness as the prodrome of ADEM is unclear.
 Clinical experience suggests that this is possible.